HSSCZ/skt-chat/README.md

 Simple client-server chat program.

 Simply run 'python3 server.py' and connect with 'python3 client.py'

-server.py and client.py can be run as executables also.kA
+server.py and client.py can be run as executables also.

 By default the server runs on port 7676.
 The client attempts to connect to localhost on port 7676.